Top Five Transylvanian Saxon Fortified Cities You Should Visit In Romania

 The town was founded in 1146 by the Transylvanian Saxons, being thus one of the oldest cities in Transylvania.
 Mediasch received the ‘civitas’ (city in Latin) status during the 14th century.
 It is also the hometown of Stephan Ludwig Roth, a Transylvanian Saxon scholar who argued in the 19th century that Romanian should have been the official language of Transylvania.

-Additionally, he also supported a strengthening of the German element in Transylvania, encouraging potential colonists from contemporary Germany to permanently settle down there.
+Additionally, he also supported a strengthening of the German element in Transylvania, encouraging potential colonists from contemporary Germany to permanently settle this fortified city.
 The city is also known for the local football team C.S.
 Gaz Metan Mediaș.
 It is located in south-eastern Transylvania, in Sibiu county, Romania.

 3. Schäßburg (German)/Schäsbrich (Transylvanian Saxon)

-Schäßburg is one of the most oldest cities in Transylvania.
+Schäßburg is one of the most oldest cities in Transylvania and also one of the most fortified of its kind.
 It is reputed for being the birthplace of Vlad the Impaler (often erroneously depicted as ‘Dracula’ in popular culture), a Wallachian prince during the Middle Ages.
 The historical centre of the city is a UNESCO World Heritage Site since 1999.
-Major touristic attractions include the Clock Tower, the Dracula house or the historical city centre.
+Major touristic attractions include the Clock Tower, the Dracula house, or the historical city centre.

 2. Hermannstadt (German)/Härmeschtat (Transylvanian Saxon)